-Today, the golden arches of McDonald’s fast food restaurants are instantly recognizable the world over, with more than 36,000 restaurants in 100 countries around the globe.
+Today, the golden arches of McDonald’s fast-food restaurants are instantly recognizable the world over, with more than 36,000 restaurants in 100 countries around the globe.
 Big Macs and fries are staples, and McRibs and Shamrock shakes have become seasonal delights.

 But beneath the bright yellow plastic veneer, there have always been rumblings about Kroc’s ambition and his sometimes ruthless pursuit of his goals.
 The movie The Founder brought those rumblings to the fore, highlighting Kroc’s troubled relationship and sour parting of ways with his original partners, Richard and Maurice McDonald.

 Moxie isn’t necessarily defined by creative genius.
 It’s defined by the ability to recognize it.
-Ray Kroc didn’t invent the streamlined menu and service that’s at the core of McDonald’s success.
+Ray Kroc didn’t invent the streamlined menu and service at the core of McDonald’s success.
 Richard and Maurice McDonald did.

 Moxie means trying, failing, trying again and failing again, and repeating that process no matter how long it takes.

 Kroc was no fresh-faced youngster when he embarked on his franchise fast food restaurant venture.
-He was in his 50s, and had been trying for years to find that one idea that he could use to hit it big.
+Instead, he was in his 50s, and had been trying for years to find that one idea that he could use to hit it big.
 He once said, “I was an overnight success all right, but 30 years is a long, long night.”